thundercore/developers-portal/docs-en/stablecoin.md

 ## Deposit stablecoin from a 3rd party wallet to ThunderCore Hub

-1. After withdraw your USDT (or DAI) from your 3rd party wallet.
+1. After withdrawing your USDT (or DAI) from your 3rd party wallet.
 Open ThunderCore Hub and go to wallet tab then tap USDT and you will see the transactions progress bar as below.

-* This step may take a while due to Ethereum network.
+* This step may take a while due to the Ethereum network.

 ![alt-text](assets/img/deposit_stablecoin_en/deposit_en.PNG)